 What is B2C (Business to Consumer)?

-B2C (standing for business-to-consumer) is a retail approach in which goods or services are delivered directly from a business to the end customer who has bought them for individual consumption.
+B2C (business-to-consumer) is a retail approach in which goods or services are delivered directly from a business to the end customer who has bought them for individual consumption.
 It is the opposite of B2B.
 The B2B (business-to-business) model includes exchanging products and services between businesses rather than between companies and customers.

-As the name suggests, B2C is selling or business transactions between a business and the end-user.
+As the name suggests, B2C refers to selling or business transactions between a business and the end-user.

-In B2C, product managers are more concerned with the end-user than their customers.
+In business to consumer, product managers are more concerned with the end-user than their customers.
 Product managers can get information about consumers’ preferences through focus groups, surveys, interviews, and user research.

-B2C product managers employ several product management tools daily, analyze user behavior patterns to evaluate what works and needs to be modified, and look for new ways to enhance product UX.
+Business to Consumer (B2C) product managers employ several product management tools daily and analyze user behavior patterns.
+They do this to evaluate what works and needs to be modified and look for new ways to enhance product UX.

-B2C stands for Business to Consumer, while D2C is for Direct to Consumer.
-Both are commercial phrases that refer to the provider offering services to you, the customer.
+As we have already seen, B2C stands for Business to Consumer.
+On the other hand, D2C is for Direct to Consumer.
+Both commercial phrases refer to the provider offering services to you, the customer.

 D2C brands function without the “intermediaries” that B2C enterprises rely on, such as Amazon.
 Every transaction and interaction in D2C is between customers and the brand.

 B2C is often easier to launch when it comes to simplicity of use.
 Even though you must set up an online store, display products, advertise, and manage orders, it requires less planning than D2C business models.